 There are some fantastic fat bike trails in the Selkirks and Monashees.
 The best places to go are the Soren Sorensen 2 km and 5 km trails and on the Meadows in the Sky Parkway up to the Inspiration Woods trailhead.

 You can rent fat bikes from Skookum Bike and Ski and Tantrum Ride Company (both downtown).
-If you’re not familiar with the area or fat biking Wandering Wheels offers tours in the winter.
+Wandering Wheels offers tours in the winter if you’re not familiar with the area or fat biking.

 Grab a Coffee at Dose

-Before you head out for the day you’ll need to fuel up.
-My favorite place to grab a coffee and baked treat is at Dose.
+Before you head out for the day, you’ll need to fuel up.
+My favorite place to grab a coffee and baked treat is Dose.
 They also make great lunch dishes!

 Have a Caesar at the Village Idiot